BubbleSquish/Bible-Fun/Jesus-Warns.md

 ---

-## Final Exhortation: Heed Jesuss Warnings
+## Final Exhortation: Heed Jesus’s Warnings

 Jesus Christ’s warnings across the four Gospels cover a wide range of spiritual dangers – from hypocrisy and pride, to unbelief, greed, lack of readiness, and more.
 Each warning comes with both an **immediate context** and an enduring lesson for us today.
 Taken together, they call us to: